Septima/qgis-metadatafunctionality/src/MetadataDbLinker/qgissettingmanager/README.md

 **Colors**

-* Native QGIS widgets (QgsColorButton, QgsColorButtonV2) or any widget (label or pushbutton are recommended).
-For standard Qt Widgets, QGIS [color button](http://qgis.org/api/classQgsColorButtonV2.html)) will be used.
+* Native QGIS widgets (QgsColorButton) or any widget (label or pushbutton are recommended).
+For standard Qt Widgets, QGIS [color button](http://qgis.org/api/classQgsColorButton.html)) will be used.
 Use options `allowAlpha` (boolean) to allow transparent colors and `dialogTitle` to set the dialog title.

 **Integers**